Do you know how many ways there are to save money on a car lease?

 Automakers have an incentive to do this so they can move inventory that is either not selling, or that they need to move in order to make room for newer models.
 These deals are offered all year long but are super common towards the end of the year when brands and dealerships are trying to end the year strong.

 Leasing is a flexible business, and once you start researching, you’ll find that there are many ways to save money on a lease.

-These are just a few incentives that you can look out for.
+These are just the most popular incentives that you can look out for.
 You might also benefit from low APR financing, special lease programs offered by manufacturers through their captive financing companies, and other special deals.

 Remember that one incentive doesn’t rule out the others.
 Many can be stacked for even bigger saving.

 And don’t think that getting incentives means you can’t negotiate!
-You can and should bargain like you would otherwise.
+You can and should bargain as you would otherwise.